-Building on the foundations of previous plans, our work in the coming years will prioritise supporting our communities through this time of change and transition, shaping our town centres for the future and making sure we deliver great value, quality services.
+Building on the foundations of previous plans and projects already delivered by the Council, our work in the coming years will prioritise supporting our communities through this time of change and transition, shaping our town centres for the future and making sure we deliver great value, high quality services.

-We hope you will take the time to read this plan which sets out ambitious plans that will make a real difference to our people and places and ensure we maintain the quality of life we value in Rushmoor.
-You can check our progress against our plan at [Link].
+Please take the time to read this ambitious plan that will make a real difference to our people and places and ensure we maintain the quality of life we value in Rushmoor.
+You can check our progress against our plan at [link].